mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ### Introduction of Meta Compass

 Using a [Three Question Reflection](../three-question-reflection/) and powered by [Meta Energy](../meta/), Meta Compass is a powerful and simple way to read the tone of a conversation.
-It measures the [Four Energy Patterns](../four-patterns/) that manifest in the conversation, then checks if the energies are moving and to where.
-With that knowledge, one can move the conversation in a mutually beneficial direction through well-timed [Stance](../stance/) transitions and invitation.
+It measures the [Four Energy Patterns](../four-patterns/) that manifest in the conversation, then checks one's Ki orientation (if the energy is flowing) and one's position on the Map of Consciousness (above or below the line).
+With that knowledge, one can move the conversation in a mutually beneficial direction through well-timed [Stance](../stance/) transitions and invitations.

 ### How to use Meta Compass